Blu3wolf/BMS-Docs/Acronyms.md

 kHz | KiloHertz | A unit of measurement of frequency equal to 1,000 Hz KM | Kilometres | Unit of measurement.
 KTO | Korean Theatre of Operations |
+LAAD | Low Altitude Drogue Delivery | A seldom used bombing mode.
-LAN | Local Area Network | What your router sets up between itself and your computer LANTIRN | Low Altitude Tactical Navigation with IR at Night | A specific system used on some F-16s for night flight LEF or LE FLAPS | Leading Edge Flaps |
+LAN | Local Area Network | What your router sets up between itself and your computer LAND | Landing Time | TEST MFD Page
+LANTIRN | Low Altitude Tactical Navigation with IR at Night | A specific system used on some F-16s for night flight.
+LASER ST or LST | Laser Spot Track |
+LEF or LE FLAPS | Leading Edge Flaps |
 LG or LDG | Landing Gear |
 LGB | Laser Guided Bomb |